CrashCash/ZeroBT/README.md

 # ZeroBT
 This is a Python 3.x library to connect to a Zero electric motorcycle via a Bluetooth and retrieve information.

 ## Why?
 Because I wanted to write an Android app to display a "range" circle on Google Maps.

 Because I wanted to monitor the charging remotely.
 The Bluetooth range is only about 20 feet maximum, so I set up a Raspberry Pi in range to talk to the bike and serve a web page.

 Most importantly of all: THE ZERO ANDROID APP DOESN'T WORK

 The Android app can't find the motorcycle and connect to it, even after you pair with it.

 Yes, you pay $20,000 for an electric motorcycle, and you can't get a working app to connect to it and set up various modes.
 Seriously.

 There's a workaround where you can install a 1.x version of the app, connect, and then upgrade, but you have to find an older version of the app somewhere on the net.

+### Installation

+Place the zerobt.py somewhere on the Python path like /usr/lib/python3/dist-packages

 ### Packets Supported